rwblokzijl/Msc-thesis-EuroToken/thesis.md

 entirely, but in the context of a trans European payment system, some level of centralisation can be tolerated and might even be desirable.
-Institutions have been the daily drivers of our monetary system for a very long time, and while not without its issues, the system has overall been successful.
-The issue of the auditing of the validators can also be solved in the same method at it has been in traditional systems.
-The digitally standardised nature of the system, would make this process much easier, and be nearly automatic.
+Institutions have been the daily drivers of our monetary system for a very long time, and while not without its issues, the system has managed to persist over a long period of time.
+The issue of the auditing of the validators can also be solved in the same method as it has been in traditional systems.
+The digitally standardised nature of the system, would make this process much easier, and nearly automatic.

 While the risks that are associated with the centralisation of EuroToken are no worse than those of the current economic system, a system that does not rely on